Source:The National Interest– American fighter jets.

 If we had taken out Saddam in 1991 and he’s either replaced by another Baathist dictator like one of his sons and what would we have gained from that?
 Or almost twenty-five years later we’re still trying to occupy Iraq today.
 America, was in recession in 1991 and had its own economic and financial problems at home.
 And couldn’t afford to take on the responsibility of occupying another big country.

 And the economic boom that we had in the 1990s probably doesn’t come about in America, because we’re spending so much money in Iraq.
-At least in 2003 there was something that looked like an opposition and there were people who could come in and at least temporarily run the Iraqi Republic.
+At least in 2003 there was something that looked like an opposition and there were people that could come in and at least temporarily run the Iraqi Republic.
 It just took them more than two-years after the invasion to make that come about.
 There wasn’t any at least moderate opposition to the Baathists in 1991.
 There was Saddam and his Baathists and anyone who opposed them risked their own lives as a result.

 The 1991 Gulf War was a very simply and well-executed.
 Get Iraq out of Kuwait and protect our economic and energy interests in Kuwait.
-That war was in the national and self-interest of the United States.
-To not have a Baathist dictator in charge of one of the largest oil suppliers in the world to go on top of his already large supply of oil and gas in Iraq.
+That war was in the national and self-interest of the United States to not have a Baathist dictator in charge of one of the largest oil suppliers in the world to go on top of his already large supply of oil and gas in Iraq.
 This was not some idealistic neoconservative utopian war that was about bringing freedom and liberal democracy to a country of twenty-million that had no idea what those things were.

 President George H.W.
 Bush and his National Security Council, didn’t want to invade and occupy a country about the size of California in land and about the same population as Texas.
 Just because Iraq invaded Kuwait, an Arab ally of America’s.
 All they wanted to do was get Iraq out of Kuwait and put Iraq in a tight box so they couldn’t invade anyone else again.
 Which they remained in for the next twelve years with Iraq being so weak that they had a hard time feeding themselves.
 In were never in any position to attack another country again.